Their woes might be good for the rest of the country.

 Last month, TIAA-CREF polled “affluent investors” — those with at least $250,000 in investments — and asked them about their “most important investment goal.”
 Topping the list was having enough money to live comfortably in retirement, at 41 percent.
-Only 5 percent were so sure of their retirement nest egg that they listed “create a legacy for their heirs” as their main goal.

 If the wealthy are concerned about retirement, it’s no surprise the rest of the country is downright worried.
 Professional services firm Deloitte conducted its own retirement poll and found 55 percent of working adults “still do not feel financially set for their senior years despite improved economic conditions.”

 Even though a majority feel that way, researchers were happy because the results were much worse three years ago.
 In 2012, it was 72 percent.

 What happens now

 One other revealing stat in the Deloitte study was how little workers of any income trust financial professionals…